F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 # Index
+In pandas, the index of a dataframe is a specialized structure that is used to select rows and columns fast.

+Compared to databases where, for the user, the index is boud to a column or a set of columns, **in pandas, the index contains the data itself**.
+Instead of `<column A>` and `<index for column A>`, we have just `<index A>`. containing both values and data structures for fast selection.

+Another difference compared to databases is that **pandas also has a column index**, with the same properties as the row index.

 Index of a dataframe `df` can be accessed by `df.index`.
 Standard range operation can be applied to index.

+Any data type can be used as an index.
+However, with certain data types, we have to be careful with the index:

+- **float**: Float index can cause problems with precision, that can change with data transformation operations like grouping:
+    ```python
+    df.index = Index([0.7, 0.8, 0.9])
+    new_df = df.groupby('col')
+    new_df.index # can be Index([0.6999999999999999....
+    ```
+    Therefore, it is best to avoid float index, in favor of more stable data types (strings, Categorical)

 ## Selecting just a single index level from a multi-index
 If we want to select just a single index level, we can use the [`get_level_values`](https://pandas.pydata.org/docs/reference/api/pandas.MultiIndex.get_level_values.html) function: